geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t01_dataset.md

 eval_data["x"] = scaler.transform(eval_data["x"])
 ```

+<a id='ta01bd'></a>

 ## BatchDataset

-There might be scenarios where we need to combine multiple datasets together into one dataset in a specific way, next we will talk about 3 such use cases.
+There might be scenarios where we need to combine multiple datasets together into one dataset in a specific way.
+Let's consider three such use-cases now:

+<a id='ta01deterministic'></a>

-### Deterministic batching
+### Deterministic Batching
-Let's say we have `mnist` and `cifar` dataset, given the total batch size of 8, if we always want 4 examples from `mnist` and the rest from `cifar`:
+Let's say we have `mnist` and `cifar` datasets, and want to combine them with a total batch size of 8.
+If we always want 4 examples from `mnist` and the rest from `cifar`:

 ```python